-A meatless alternative to a dinner classic, these lentil “meatballs” are a delicious, healthy dinner that’s budget-friendly as well!
+A meatless alternative to a dinner classic, these Italian lentil “meatballs” are a delicious, healthy dinner that’s budget-friendly as well!

 And it’s been a long process.
 Until the buffalo meatballs, which don’t need a whole lot of flavoring thanks to the flavor-punch from the buffalo sauce, these meatballs required just the right amount of Italian seasoning that for some reason I just couldn’t get right.

 These Italian-style lentil meatballs could not be easier!
 And most of the ingredients you probably already have in your pantry.
 As long as you have a food processor, you’ll be set to go!

 I made a simple tomato sauce adapted from The Food Lab cookbook consisting of butter, oil, canned peeled tomatoes, a diced shallot, dried Italian seasoning, and a pinch of salt and pepper.
 For a totally vegan option, nix the butter and just use slightly more oil.

 I also have a simple marinara recipe that would work perfectly as well!